 I have recently returned from a two week holiday in Ireland and while the trip was primarily scenic rather than literary, we did visit a couple of places with literary associations and, in particular, two places I have always wanted to visit.

 The first was the Aran Islands.
 The Aran Islands consist of three islands.
 We visited only the largest Inís Mor (Inishmore).
-While the key feature on the island is the ancient fortress of Dun Aonghasa (see photo at left), with the site having been occupied since 1500 BC.
+The key feature on the island is the ancient fortress of Dun Aonghasa (see photo at left), with the site having been occupied since 1500 BC.
 However, from the literary point of view and what first got me interested in the islands is J M Synge.
 Synge stayed there for several summers, mainly on Inis Meáin, the second largest island but he also spent time on Inís Mor.

 While there he wrote a a book on the islands.
 He also improved his knowledge of the Irish language.
 (The locals still speak Irish to one another.)
 His play Riders to the Sea was set there and his stay on the islands undoubtedly influenced his other plays.